Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

    export const PUBLIC_KEY_OF_RETURN_VALUE_SCHEMA = 'FAEBAAAAEAEVAgAAAAQAAABOb25lAgQAAABTb21lAQEAAAAPHiAAAAAF';

-These schemas can be generated `in the smart contract folder <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs>`_ with the below command.
+These schemas can be generated `in the smart contract folder <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples/cis3-nft-sponsored-txs>`_ with the command below.

 .. code-block:: rust